-The consolidated financial statements were authorised for issue by the directors on 4 December 2012.
+The consolidated financial statements were authorised for issue by the directors on 25th November 2013.
+The directors have the power to amend and reissue the financial statements.

 (b) Basis of preparation

 These consolidated financial statements are presented in Australian dollars, which is the Group's functional currency.
 The consolidated financial statements have been prepared on the historical cost basis, unless otherwise stated.